microsoft/genaiscript/docs/src/content/docs/reference/scripts/files.md

 GenAIScript provides access to the file system of workspace and to the selected files in the user interface.

-The file paths are rooted to the project workspace folder.
+The file paths are rooted in the project workspace folder.
 In Visual Studio Code, this is the root folder opened (multi-root workspaces are not yet supported).
 Using the command line, the workspace root is the current working directory when launching the CLI.

 ## `env.files`